saikyun/freja/README.md

 The main way to use this is to open a file, hit `Ctrl+L`
 which will make Freja look at the environment of that file.
 Successive calls to `Ctrl+Enter` and `Ctrl+L` will then act in that environment.

+## Evaluation environment

+Whenever you run hit `Ctrl+L` you run `freja/file_handling/save-and-dofile`.
+This saves the file, and then runs the file using a variant of janet's `dofile`.
+This leads to a new environment table being created (using `make-env`).
+This environment table is then used whenever you hit `Ctrl+Enter`,
+which calls `freja/input/eval-it`.
+`eval-it` will run the code to the left of the cursor, specifically,
+a symbol, keyword, string, number, struct, table, tuple (including a function call), or array.

 ## Thanks